-Despite having ready access to a computer, Near would write down the code onto sheets of paper—"it allows me to scribble wherever, draw"—and then calculate how it'd work in his head.
-Once he was confident the code made sense, he'd use a hex editor to insert the code into a ROM, and see what did and didn't work.
-Eventually, he had a proportional font renderer.
+Despite having ready access to a computer, Near would write down the code onto sheets of paper—"it allows me to scribble wherever, draw"—and then calculate how it'd work in their head.
+Once they was confident the code made sense, they’d use a hex editor to insert the code into a ROM, and see what did and didn't work.
+Eventually, they had a proportional font renderer.

-The spare parts were left behind at the end of the summer, and his parents never put two and two together.
+The spare parts were left behind at the end of the summer, and their parents never put two and two together.
 But the legacy of that summer, and Near's gambit, would pay dividends.

 Near's experiments in font coding led to another breakthrough, development of what's called a patching assembler, a way to make the lives of people working on fan translations easier.

-"Imagine you're making a computer program, and you have all the source code," he said.
+"Imagine you're making a computer program, and you have all the source code," they said.
 "You can make changes to it, recompile it, and have a new executable.
 But with fan translations, we don't have the original source code.
 We have to patch the original code instead."

 It was common at the time for people to manually convert assembler code, the programming language a SNES can understand, into hex code, which can then be stuffed into the ROM via a hex editor—that nonsense you saw above.
 It was an annoying and laborious process.

 What Near came up with simplified all of that, and opened the door for aspiring ROM hackers to tackle more ambitious projects.
 The assembler, called xas, proved quickly popular, and led Near to meet kammedo, another person who wanted to see Bahamut Lagoon translated.
 They already had a group they were working with, Yonin no Translators.

 This would be Near's second attempt.
 The year was 2000, and Near was 17 years old.
 It would, once again, be a failure.
-But this time, Near was a programmer, which meant he could bend the game to his will.
+But this time, Near was a programmer, which meant they could bend the game to his will.
 Kammedo was also a programmer.
 Neither were translators.